 Students who attend the conferences (known as delegations) are represented by executive members of their school’s engineering society.
-One of the conferences, FYIC, is catered especially to first-year students, and I would highly recommend applying to attend.
-This year, FYIC is hosted by the Lakehead University at the beginning of February.
+One of the conferences, FYIC, is catered especially to first-year students, and we highly recommend applying to attend.
+This year, FYIC is hosted by the Lakehead University at the beginning of February."

 Directors work with the ESSCO Executive to assist with initiatives and event planning.

 Six directorship positions are available:

 Director of ESSCO Fund, Director of Student Affairs, Director of Outreach, Director of Diversity, Director of Sport and Director of Website Security.

 Ever had feedback to give your faculty but wasn't sure where to voice it?

 Help us help you: